 Just DON’T TRY IT WITHOUT BLENDING IT.
 I’m serious, oil slicks on top of your coffee is nasty.
 Blending it makes a thick, rich, creamy texture that’ll have you pepped and ready to go in no time in the mornings!

 16) Find the Right Sweetener

-Local or raw honey is not only really great for you, but it adds another layer of mild flavor to your coffee.
+Local or raw honey is not only really great for you, but it adds another layer of mild flavor and richness to your coffee.
 The first time you use it, especially if you’re skeptical, maybe try using ½ honey, ½ sugar, as you might taste the honey flavor.
 I don’t really taste it any more, personally, and now when I have plain white sugar in coffee, I feel like it tastes a little flat and boring.

 So experiment!
 Try brown sugar, honey, raw honey, blue agave nectar, Splenda, Stevia, white sugar, whatever you want.
 I like using honey too because I don’t have an ounce of guilt about consuming it every day.